Targeted Interpretable Safety Neuron Enhancement for Multilingual Vision-Language Large Models: Method

 \subsection{Neuron-Targeted Safety Tuning}

-To improve safety alignment in a targeted manner while maintaining both parameter efficiency and interpretability, we propose a \textit{Neuron-Targeted Safety Tuning} strategy.
-Instead of updating the entire parameter space, the fine-tuning process is strictly restricted to the subspace of safety-critical neurons identified during the detection stage.
-Specifically, we apply low-rank adaptation (LoRA) only to the rows of the FFN matrices, $\mathbf{W}_{\text{up}}$ and $\mathbf{W}_{\text{gate}}$, corresponding to the indices of the identified safety neurons.
+To improve safety alignment while maintaining both parameter interpretability and targeting, we propose a \textit{Neuron-Targeted Safety Tuning} strategy.
+The fine-tuning process is guided by the safety neurons identified during the probing stage.
+Specifically, low-rank adaptation (LoRA) is applied to the FFN matrices $\mathbf{W}_{\text{up}}$ and $\mathbf{W}_{\text{gate}}$, where row-wise gradient masking confines the effective weight updates to the identified safety-neuron subspace.